Day 61 - So, you think webcams can't be turned on without the indicator light?

 You go into any government office, we all have our little camera things that sit on top of the screen.
 They all have a little lid that closes down on them, You do that so that people who don’t have authority don’t look at you.
 I think that’s a good thing.

-In light of all of that, I think my point about protecting your privacy because the existence of exploits might be questioned but by the time that these exploites are released to the public, it will most certainly be too late.
+The existence of exploits might be questioned now, but by the time that these exploites are released to the public, it will most certainly be too late to tape your webcam.

 Moreover, if you know about the Lower Merion School District case in which the School district gave laptops to all their students and installed an anti-theft tracking software and used that to capture photos of their students at periodic intervals.
 Most students noticed that the green light next to their camera used to flash now and then, and they found it creepy but the people at the school reassured them that it was a technical glitch (which is the easiest out) and let it go.
 They paid heavily for their indiscretions and SICK actions, it must be noted though that the photos are out there and they might have been deleted or handed over, nonetheless some people have seen it.